github/game-off-2013/README.md

 ## Licenses and Credit
 ![CC](http://i.creativecommons.org/l/by-nc/3.0/88x31.png)

-* Unless indicated otherwise in the credits page, all artwork are licensed under the Creative Commons Attribution-NonCommercial BY-NC by Benjamin Kwok.
+* Unless indicated otherwise in the credits page:
+* All artwork are licensed under the Creative Commons Attribution-NonCommercial BY-NC by Benjamin Kwok.
+* All writing are under the same license by Scott Mobley.
-* See credits screen for full attribution of sound assets
+* See credits screen for full attribution of all assets.